 In our previous work [9, 10] we had already noticed the importance of an adequate features management model to keep the computational cost to the strictly necessary, by continuing to track features during some frames during which they could be temporarily occluded.
-But in our former approach, the only criterion used to keep on tracking the missing features was the number of frames during which each feature had been visible or not.
-Thus, in this previous management model, we associated a confidence value to each tracked feature in a frame.
+But in our former approach, the only criterion used to keep on tracking the missing features was the number of frames during which each feature had been visible.

+We previously used a management model which associated a confidence value to each tracked feature in a frame.
 While tracking a feature if its predicted state had been updated with a new measurement the confidence value would increase, otherwise it would decrease.
 For a determined lower threshold confidence value, it would be as if the feature definitively disappeared and so its tracking would cease.
-Thereafter, if the same feature reappeared it would be considered as a new feature to track, and its tracking would be initialized.
+Thereafter, if the same feature reappeared it would be considered as a new feature to track.
 On the other hand, confidence values could increase to an upper threshold, which would be maintained if the features prediction continued to be updated with new measurements.
 So, if features disappeared during a short period of time the process continued without losing track of them, and if they had been tracked during a long period of time then they took longer to be discarded.
-The choice of the upper and lower thresholds would be made according to each application, and would be the same for all tracked features during the entire tracking process.

 Instead, the new features management model proposed in this paper manages the decision to keep on tracking each feature, taking into account its previous behavior.
-The decision to keep on tracking a missing feature depends on the built investment outlay and receipt functions.
+The decision to keep on tracking a missing feature depends on the built investment outlav and receipt functions.
 So the Theory of Capital validates the choice of cost functions to deal with the missing features tracking problem.
 Thus, features which keep on appearing in the image scene will obviously continue being tracked; but if no measurement data has been introduced for a feature in the previous frames, then its tracking might cease.
 To decide whether to continue tracking a missing feature or not we take into account the number of tracked features and the quality of the previous matching results.
 These items are combined in the outlay and receipt functions, which are used to evaluate if a missing feature should be kept for tracking or not.
-This approach does not require any user input besides a measure of how vulnerable the management model should be to tracking features without any need of rejecting them incorrectly.
-Then the approach evaluates each missing features tracking performance individually, although it is flexible to contemplate the total computational performance as well.

 The simplicity of our approach allows good tracking results with the involved computational cost reduced to the strictly necessary.

-1.3 Paper Overview

-This paper is organized as follows.
-In the next section we will give an overview of economic evaluation of investment proposals, and describe the NPV method with its application to tracking missing features in image sequences using Computational Vision.
-Then some experimental results are shown on synthetic and real image sequences.
-In the last section some conclusions will be held.